 Whereas some newly elected lawmakers in Congress clearly thrive by cultivating a legislative agenda that is focused on their constituencies, others succeed by specializing in areas that are quite closely related to their prior experiences or occupations.
 Prior service in a state legislature, for example, may be useful.
 That said, new members who fail to recognize the large differences between Congress and their home state will miss out on opportunities for success.
-Other prior jobs are often equally helpful.
+Other prior occupations are often equally helpful.
 Expertise in areas such as banking, health care, and education, can all present crucial knowledge in formulating public policies in particular areas.

-In one recent study, we found that veterans who volunteered after 9/11 and saw active duty were often quite effective as lawmakers in Congress.[1]
-Consider Representative Mike Gallagher (R-Wisconsin), for example, who entered Congress in 2017.
-He joined the U.S. Marine Corps on the day he graduated from college, was deployed in Iraq, and worked on intelligence and counter-terrorism teams.
+In one recent study, we found that the recent wave of veterans entering Congress were often quite effective as lawmakers.[1]
+Consider Representative Don Bacon (R-Nebraska), for example, who entered Congress in 2017.
+Prior to serving in the U.S. House, Congressman Bacon served in the United States Air Force for almost 30 years, where he specialized in electronic warfare, intelligence, and reconnaissance; and he was the recipient of numerous decorations, including the Air Force Distinguished Service Medal, and two Bronze Stars.